apocas/dashode/README.md

 ## Support

- * Should support all web servers that features standard clf log format.
+ * Should support all web servers that support standard clf log format.
  * nginx, apache and others.

 ## Design notes